peterb200295/UWPEind/ReadMe.txt

 V List should be listview with incremental loading
-V Of each article at least the picture and title must be shown V When clicking an article the application navigates the user to article detail page
-- User should be abled to log in
+V Of each article at least the picture and title must be shown V When clicking an article the application navigates the user to article detail page V User should be abled to log in
-- When logged in, the user is provided a way to like articles
+V When logged in, the user is provided a way to like articles

 Functions Detailpage
 V Of the article the following must be shown: title, description, image, full article url